finger563/webgme-hfsm/src/visualizers/widgets/HFSMViz/Simulator/README.md

   event) leaving the state
 * States cannot have more than one End Transition
 * End Transitions cannot have guard conditions
+* Choice pseudostates must have a default (unguarded) transition - this is currently reported as a `WARNING` in the log panel.

 Note: the simulator does _NOT_ (to better enable iterative development) check the following conditions: